 The benefit of cross-functional collaboration is that it creates synergy and efficiency in a cross-functional project.
 A project manager will want to get their teams working together on the same project, even if they’re all coming to it from different perspectives.

 When you have teams that are united in the delivery of a project, but all work in isolation, you’re asking for trouble.
-Teams need to communicate, even if they are in different departments.
-All the work is related.
-Collaboration across hybrid teams ensures everyone is working towards the same goal.
+A critical part of effective team management is communication.
+Communication across hybrid teams ensures everyone is working towards the same goal.

 Cross-functional collaboration creates faster project progress and makes sure that nothing is neglected.
 The more departments you have working together, the more eyes on the project to catch anything that might have been mistakenly overlooked.
 They also come up with better ideas, because they can bounce them off others and determine what’s best for the project.